Program description

 |

-Vision and dental insurance are also available with low monthly premium
+Vision and dental insurance available with low monthly premium

 |